noam1616/ETB/ReadMe.md

 Here's a quick scan of the options this panel offers:

-# The Coin Master logo
+## The Coin Master logo
 ![RM_logo](payloads/RM_logo.png)

 ##### The logo makes this panel look nice, but it's also functional:
-click the logo to reveal corner selection. drag the logo into the timeline to add.
+- click the logo to reveal corner selection.
+- drag the logo into the timeline to add.

 #### * Dragging assets (Logo / Outro / Audio)
 occasionally dragging into the timeline doesn't work.
 I'm not sure exactly why. if dragging into the timeline doesn't work, drag the asset into the project window, and then bring it into the timeline.

-# Timeline
+## Timeline
 ![RM_timeline](payloads/RM_timeline.png)

+#### Mark Outro
+    `Mark Outro` is an important step in making life easier for our editors.
+This button will add a marker named `outro` to the timeline, allowing us later to     grammatically locate and replace the outro when localizing the videos, with no need to open Premiere.

+#### Render Draft
+`Render Draft` will do the following:

-# Project
+## Project
 ![RM_project](payloads/RM_project.png)

-# Footage
+## Footage
 ![RM_footage](payloads/RM_footage.png)

-# Formats
+## Formats
 ![RM_formats](payloads/RM_formats.png)

-# Outro
+## Outro
 ![RM_outro](payloads/RM_outro.png)

-# Audio (SFX / Music)
+## Audio (SFX / Music)
 ![RM_audio](payloads/RM_audio.png)

 ### Get and set footage interpretation